-I guess my interest in orchids grew from my fascination with unusual plants.
-My initial contact with David Jones came out of a holiday to Western Australia in 1991.
-I decided to collect some Drosera and Stylidium for Allen Lowrie while in the more remote areas of WA.
-I also made contact with Andrew Brown before I went and he suggested I collect some orchids in any remote areas.
-On my return home I phoned Andrew and he suggested I send my collection of orchids to Canberra instead of WA.
+David Jones: My interest in orchids grew from my fascination with unusual plants.
+My initial contact with David came out of a holiday to Western Australia in 1991.
+I decided to collect some carnivorous plants and trigger plants for Allen Lowrie, while in the more remote areas of Western Australia.
+I also made contact with Andrew Brown, the WA orchid specialist before I left and he suggested I collect some orchids in any remote areas.
+On my return home, Andrew suggested I send my collection of orchids to David Jones the orchid specialist in Canberra, instead of WA.
 After I received my reply back from David I then started sending fresh orchid specimens from South Australia to help further his orchid research.
-Over the last ten years I have sent David over five hundred specimens of orchids, these being from Western Australia, Northern Territory, Victoria and mostly (over 430) from South Australia.
+From 1991 to when David retired from work I sent him over 550 specimens of orchids, from Western Australia, Northern Territory and Victoria, with most (over 450) from South Australia.

 Books: I have contributed to several books including Plants of the Adelaide Hills and Plains where I collected many of the fresh specimens for illustration by Gilbert Dashorst.
 I have supplied photographs for the following: Wildflowers of the Mount Lofty Ranges, Acacias of South Australia, Carnivorous Plants of Australia, volume 3 and Carnivorous plants of Australia Magnum Opus.
 Through my association with John Eckert, I was asked to co-author with Rosemary Taplin the chapter on vegetation in the Natural History of Strathalbyn & Goolwa Districts.
 I also provided 100 plant photographs for this chapter.
 While surveying to write the chapter for John, he also emphasised the importance of keeping accurate records and the need to collect plant specimens so they are available for future scientific research.